 - ~1/4 cup roasted salted almond butter

-- Preheat oven to 375 degrees and line muffin tin with paper liners.
+- Preheat oven to 375 degrees F (190 C) and line muffin tin with paper liners.

-- Prepare flax egg in a large mixing bowl and let set for a few minutes.
+- Prepare flax egg in a large mixing bowl by mixing flaxseed meal and water and let set for a few minutes.

 - Add sweet potato puree, brown sugar, oil, and vanilla extract and mix.
 Then add almond milk and stir once more.

 - Carefully place whole wheat flour, baking powder, baking soda, salt and cinnamon into a sifter and sift over wet ingredients.
 Then add oat flour on its own (as it does not sift well in my experience) and stir until just combined.

 - Spoon batter into muffin tins until filled almost to the top.
 Then drop about 1 tsp almond butter onto the center of each muffin and gently swirl around with a toothpick or knife.

 - Bake for 20-22 minutes (or more) until golden brown and a toothpick in the center comes out clean.
 Remove from oven and let rest in tins for 5 minutes.
 Then transfer to a cooling rack to let cool completely.